 Funding restrictions for BISSELL Pet Foundation Partners Grant include:

 Adoption Funding will cover up to $100 for dogs and $50 for cats.

 Spay/Neuter Funding is available up to $35 per dog spay/neuter and up to $25 for cat spay/neuter.
-Organizations must follow Banfield protocols including 72 hours of pain management and provide required supporting information on application.
+Organizations are required to follow Banfield or Humane Alliance protocols including a minimum 24 hours of pain management.

 Veterinary Care Funding will be awarded for vaccinations at the time of intake as recommended by the American Animal Hospital Association and the American Association of Feline Practitioners.
 This includes Rabies, MLV or Recombinant Canine Distemper Virus, Adenovirus-2 and Parvovirus (DAPP), B. bronchiseptica + canine parainfluenza virus at up to $20 per dog; and rabies, FBRCP Feline Leukemia Virus (feLV) and Feline Immunodeficiency Virus (FIV) up to $15 per cat.